 10. Consider a Harness or Leash

 It’s really difficult to constantly hold a two-year-old’s hand while hiking.
-Having a harness means you can let your toddler hike a bit without having to constantly watch to make sure he/she doesn’t run off or fall off a cliff.
+Having a harness means you can let your two year old hike a bit without having to constantly watch to make sure he/she doesn’t run off or fall off a cliff.

 11. Be Prepared to Turn Back

 If neither of you are having fun, there’s no shame in turning back.
-You don’t want to turn your toddler off of hiking forever because you forced them on a miserable hike.
+You don’t want to turn your two year old off of hiking forever because you forced them on a miserable hike.

 12. Ignore All the Instagram Influencers